Genprex (GNPX)

 AI Analysis | Feedback

-Ryan M. Confer was appointed President and Chief Executive Officer of Genprex in May 2024 and has served as Chief Financial Officer since September 2016.
-He previously held the roles of Chief Operating and Financial Officer from December 2013 to September 2016, and business manager from June 2011 to December 2013.
-Mr. Confer has been involved with Genprex since its inception in 2009 in various strategic, operations, and finance capacities, both as a consultant through his firm, Confer Capital, Inc., and as an employee.
-He possesses over a decade of entrepreneurial experience in planning, launching, developing, and growing emerging technology companies, serving in c-level and vice president roles since 2008.
-Notably, he was VP of Customer Experience and later VP of Strategy for KaiNexus, Inc., a company developing continuous improvement software.
-Prior to his entrepreneurial endeavors, Mr. Confer worked as a business development consultant for the University of Texas at Austin's IC2 Institute, evaluating the commercialization potential of nascent technologies.
-From 2006 to 2009, he served as a portfolio manager for a $500 million early-stage technology investment fund.
-He has experience structuring and negotiating deal terms for financing and licensing transactions.
+Ryan M. Confer was appointed President and Chief Executive Officer of Genprex in May 2024, and has served as the company's Chief Financial Officer since September 2016.
+He joined Genprex in 2011, serving in various capacities including business manager, and Chief Operating and Financial Officer.
+Mr. Confer has over ten years of entrepreneurial experience in planning, launching, developing, and growing emerging technology companies, and has held C-level and Vice President roles in several early-stage technology companies since 2008.
+Notably, he was the VP of Customer Experience and then VP of Strategy for KaiNexus, Inc., a software company focused on continuous improvement.
+Prior to his entrepreneurial endeavors, Mr. Confer was a business development consultant for the University of Texas at Austin's IC2 Institute, where he assessed the commercialization potential of nascent technologies.
+From 2006 to 2009, he also managed a $500 million early-stage technology investment fund.
+Mr. Confer has consulted for Genprex since its inception in 2009 through his own firm, Confer Capital, Inc.

 AI Analysis | Feedback